nbfigueroa/ICSC-HMM/README.md

 This is a toolbox for inference of the ICSC-HMM (IBP Coupled SPCM-CRP Hidden Markov Model) [1].
 The ICSC-HMM is a segmentation and action recognition algorithm that solves for three challenges in HMM-based segmentation:

 **(1) Unknown cardinality:** The typical model selection problem, number of hidden states is unknown.
-This can be solved by formulating an HMM with the Bayesian Non-Parametric treatment, i.e. placing an infinite prior on the transition distributions.
+This can be solved by formulating an HMM with the Bayesian Non-Parametric treatment.
+This is done by placing an infinite prior on the transition distributions, typically the Hierarchical Dirichlet Process (HDP).
 **(2) Fixed dynamics:** For BNP analysis of ***multiple*** time-series with the HDP prior, the time series are tied together with the same set of transition and emission parameters.
+This problem was alleviated by the Indian Buffet Process (IBP) prior, which relaxes the assumption of the multiple time-series following the same transition parameters and allowing for only a sub-set of states to be active.
-**(3) Transform-invariance:** For ***any*** type of HMM, the emission models are unique, there is no way to handle transformations within or throughout time-series.
+**(3) Transform-invariance:** For ***any*** type of HMM, the emission models are always assumed to be unique, there is no way to handle transformations within or throughout time-series.

-This is done by coupling the IBP-HMM which solves for challenges **(1-2)** with the SPCM-CRP mixture model for Covariance matrices which addresses challenge **(3)**.
+We tackle these challenges by coupling the IBP-HMM which solves for challenges **(1-2)** with the SPCM-CRP mixture model for Covariance matrices which addresses challenge **(3)**.
 The underlying IBP-HMM code was forked from [NPBayesHMM](https://github.com/michaelchughes/NPBayesHMM) and modified accordingly.

 #### Reference
 [1] [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387) and Aude Billard, "Transform-Invariant Non-Parametric Clustering of Covariance Matrices and its Application to Unsupervised Joint Segmentation and Action Discovery." *In preparation for Pattern Recognition*.